 Assessment on the programme is designed to be an integral part of the learning process for students and to enhance and confirm their knowledge and practice.
 Formative feedback will be provided to students through a combination of self-reflection, peer group and tutor feedback.
 Summative assessments will provide a measure of the extent to which students have achieved the learning outcomes of the modules.
-Assessment within the modules will take various forms including: coursework assignments, reports, controlled assessment, examinations and the Dissertation.
-The student must be able to defend the dissertation through a viva, drawing on the skills developed in the Programme.
+Assessment within the modules will take various forms including: a series of presentations, coursework assignments, reports, controlled assessment, examinations and the Major Project / Dissertation.